-British Columbia ranks 57th among provinces and states with markers in this database.
+British Columbia ranks 56th among provinces and states with markers in this database.
 British Columbia is a province in Canada located in Canada’s West Coast.
 British Columbia is some 1.5 million square kilometers in size with a population of around 4.6 million people.
-The province is divided into 28 regional districts and eleven of them have entries in this database.
-In British Columbia we have discovered historical markers in 27 cities and towns lying in 110 postal delivery areas.
+The province is divided into 28 regional districts and 26 of them have entries in this database.
+In British Columbia we have discovered historical markers in 110 cities and towns lying in 203 postal delivery areas.

-How many historical markers are there in British Columbia, by our count.
-We have cataloged that many historical markers and five war memorials—each individually presented on 255 illustrated, annotated, and searchable pages of the Historical Marker Database.
+There are at least 376 historical markers in British Columbia, by our count.
+We have cataloged 375 historical markers and five war memorials—each individually presented on 378 illustrated, annotated, and searchable pages of the Historical Marker Database.
+In addition, we are reasonably certain of another historical marker in British Columbia that we don’t yet have, and instead show on our Want List.
 Our correspondents have been finding and adding hundreds of markers a month to the database from all over the world, so next time you visit this page you will probably find that the numbers here have changed.

 The first British Columbia marker in the database, Kicking Horse Pass, was added July 4, 2008.
-It was photographed near Field in Columbia-Shuswap Regional District and was erected in 1980.
+It was photographed near Field in Columbia-Shuswap and was erected in 1980.
 The last one added was submitted on August 11, 2022, and titled Mount Stephen House: The Later Years/Les dernières années.
-It is in Dawson Creek in Peace River Regional District and had been erected in 1996.
+It is in Field in Columbia-Shuswap.
 Keeping in mind that the erection date of many markers in the database is not known, the earliest historical marker we know of in British Columbia was erected in 1928.
-It was this one: The Bastion, and one of our correspondents found it in Victoria in Capital Regional District on October 19, 2011.
+It was this one: The Bastion, and one of our correspondents found it in Victoria in Capital on October 19, 2011.

-B.C.ers don’t want to forget their Settlements and Settlers history.
+B.C.ers don’t want to forget their Industry and Commerce history.
 How do we know?
-Because there are more historical markers in the database from British Columbia about Settlements and Settlers—40 of them—than about any other historical category.
-It is followed by Forts or Castles with 35 markers.
+Because there are more historical markers in the database from British Columbia about Industry and Commerce—92 of them—than about any other historical topic.
+It is followed by Settlements and Settlers with 70 markers.

-The first marker added to the database with the Settlements and Settlers category was Hazelton, added July 11, 2008.
-It had been erected in Hazelton in Kitimat-Stikine Regional District.
-The last one submitted was submitted on August 11, 2022, and titled Mount Stephen House: The Later Years/Les dernières années.
-It had been erected near Rogers Pass in Columbia-Shuswap Regional District.
-The earliest marker erected with the Settlements and Settlers category that we have listed was erected in 1936.
-It was Peace Arch, was found near Surrey in Greater Vancouver Regional District on February 13, 2010.
+The first marker added to the database with the Industry and Commerce topic was To the Goldfields!, added July 5, 2008.
+It had been erected near 150 Mile House in Cariboo.
+The last one submitted also was submitted on August 11, 2022, and titled Mount Stephen House: The Later Years/Les dernières années.
+It had been erected in Field in Columbia-Shuswap.
+The earliest marker erected with the Industry and Commerce topic that we have listed was erected in 1950.
+It is Forest Industry in British Columbia, found in Port Alberni in Alberni-Clayoquot on July 15, 2008.

-The British Columbia regional district with the most historical markers listed in this database is the Capital Regional District, with 196 of them.
-It is followed by the Greater Vancouver Regional District with 36 markers.
-The Victoria area of the Capital Regional District has the highest number of markers within its limits, 161.
-In the Greater Vancouver Regional District the area with the most markers, 24, is Vancouver.
+The British Columbia regional district with the most historical markers listed in this database is Capital, with 200 of them.
+It is followed by Greater Vancouver with 36 markers.
+The Victoria area of Capital has the highest number of markers within its limits, 162.
+In Greater Vancouver the area with the most markers, 24, is Vancouver.

-Getting back to the Capital Regional District, the first marker added to the database from there, Fort Victoria, was added July 15, 2008.
+Getting back to Capital, the first marker added to the database from there, Fort Victoria, was added July 15, 2008.
 It was erected in 1952 in Victoria.
-The last one submitted was uploaded on December 10, 2021, and is titled Canadian Pacific Marine Terminal Building, in Victoria.
-The earliest marker erected in the Capital Regional District that we have listed was erected in 1928.
+The last one submitted was uploaded on December 10, 2021, and is titled The First Flight and was erected in 2017, in Victoria.
+The earliest marker erected in Capital that we have listed was erected in 1928.
 It was The Bastion, found in Victoria on October 19, 2011.

 And finally the first, last, and oldest markers from Vancouver.
 The first: Vancouver Rowing Club, was added June 17, 2010.
-The last: Randall Building added on April 17, 2012.
+The last: Beacon of Maritime Safety added on May 26, 2022.
 The earliest marker erected was erected in 1952: Here Stood Hamilton, added on March 4, 2011.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.

 You’ll find that even the smallest, least populated, or most rural areas of British Columbia have been marked with history.
-Check out Peace River Regional District, East Kootenay Regional District and Bulkley-Nechako Regional District.
-We've only found one historical marker in each.
+Check out Central Okanagan, qathet and Comox Valley.
+We've only found two historical markers in the first and one in each of the other two.
 Visiting one or more of these parts of British Columbia might make for a pleasant road trip, and maybe you’ll discover more historical markers while you’re there.
 If you do, perhaps you’ll take the time to photograph them and, when you get home, become an HMdb correspondent by adding them to the database.
 Happy Hunting!